rookoyole/budgettracker/README.md

 [![Product Name Screen Shot][product-screenshot]](public/assets/images/screenshot.png)
 <br />
-The purpose of this project was to create a NoSQL API backend for a social network, including a NoSQL database, users can share their thoughts, react to friends’ thoughts, and create a friends list.
+The purpose of this project was to update an existing budget tracker application to allow for offline access and functionality.
+The user will be able to add expenses and deposits to their budget with or without a connection.
+If the user enters transactions offline, the total should be updated when they're brought back online.

 Features:
-* Express.js for routing
+* IndexedDB allows for offline functionality when internet resumes
-* MongoDB database
+* Web manifest to install the PWA as a standalone app
-* Mongoose ODM
+* Mongoose validation
-* Native JavaScript Date object
+* User will receive a notification that they have added an expense or deposit

 <!-- PROJECT LINKS -->
 ## Project Links